 Get details about our clinical trials that are currently enrolling patients.View Clinical Trials

-The different structures that make up the eye and its surrounding area include:
+The structures that make up the eye and its surrounding area include:

-Eyeball: The structures inside the eye where cancer can develop include the choroid, ciliary body, iris and retina.
+Eyeball: The structures inside the eye where cancer can develop include the uvea (made up of the choroid, ciliary body and iris), retina and vitreous.

-Uvea is the middle layer of the eyeball.
-It contains several structures, including:
+Uvea: The middle layer of the eyeball.
+It contains the following:

-- Choroid: Thin layer around the eyeball that provides the eye with blood
+- Choroid: Thin layer around the eyeball that provides the eye with nutrients

-- Ciliary body: Made up of muscles inside eye that help it focus and cells where aqueous humor (clear liquid in front of eye) begins
+- Ciliary body: A structure made of muscles inside the eye that help it focus and cells where aqueous humor (clear liquid in front of eye) is formed

-- Retina: The layer of cells in the back of the eye.
-The retina is connected by the optic nerve to the brain.
-Its cells are sensitive to light and help us see images.
+Retina: A layer of cells in the back of the eye that is connected by the optic nerve to the brain.
+These cells are sensitive to light and help us see images.
 When light comes into the eye, it passes through the lens.
 This makes an image on the retina, which is then sent by the optic nerve to the brain.

-Orbit: The space around and behind the eye has bony walls and contains important nerves, including the optic nerve, and muscles that move the eye.
+Orbit: This space around and behind the eye has bony walls and contains important nerves, including the optic nerve, the lacrimal gland and muscles that move the eye.

 Eyelid: Tumors that affect eyelids can be on the skin of the eyelid or on the inside layer of the eyelid (tarsus and conjunctiva).